Introduction to Principles of Agile Project Management

 Communication is the key to great team performance.
 Emails, messaging, etc., are good forms of communication.
 However, there is no other substitute for face-to-face communication.

-The environment a face-to-face communication can provide, no other mode can do.
+The environment face-to-face communication can provide no other mode can do.
 The clear and concise feedback and appreciation conveyed through face-to-face communication can motivate the entire team.

 Principle 7: Working Software – A Measure of Progress

-There are many matrixes through which the progress of a project can be measured.
+There are many matrices available for measuring the progress of a project.
 This is the primary way to do so.
-Also, this principle can be used to measure the wrong steps taken.
+Additionally, you can use this principle to measure the wrong steps taken.

-No matter how much effort was put in developing the software or the amount of documentation and changes that have been done, all will go in vain if the software is not functional.
+All the effort put into developing the software, the amount of documentation, and changes made, will go in vain if the software is not functional.

 Principle 8: Agile Processes Promote Sustainable Development

-When the duration of a project runs for a longer period of time, then it is quite usual that the team will burn out.
-To avoid such a situation, work should be done in short productive terms because excessive overtime will lead to poor product quality.
+When the project duration runs for a more extended period, then it is quite usual that the team will burn out.
+To prevent such a situation, it is advisable to work in short productive terms, as excessive overtime can result in a decline in product quality.
 The project manager needs to decide the work pace of the team members so that they leave the office tired yet satisfied.

 Principle 9: Continuous Attention to Technical Excellence and Good Design Enhance Agility

-Polishing the code should be done on a regular basis.
+Polishing the code should be done regularly.
 At the same time, it does not mean rushing.
 Developers should remove unwanted or confusing codes time-to-time.
-It should not be kept as a later task, which ultimately leads to never.
+Keeping it as a later task can ultimately result in it never being addressed.

-The relationship between the speed of production and the quality of coding is known as technical debt.
+The term “technical debt” describes the relationship between the speed of production and the quality of coding.

 Principle 10: Simplicity is the Art of Maximizing

 Keep everything simple and minimize the duration between comprehension and completion.
-Keep track of your team, count the working hours using tools like Dashable, Trello, and InVision.
-Don’t focus on the things that don’t matter, as it simply uses a lot of mental work and leads to an exhausted and underperforming team.
+Keep track of your team, and count the working hours using tools like Dashable, Trello, and InVision.
+Please don’t focus on the things that don’t matter, as it simply uses a lot of mental work and leads to an exhausted and underperforming team.

 Principle 11: The Best Architecture, Requirements, and Designs Emerge from Self-Organizing Teams

-A self-motivated team molds its own path.
-They don’t need to be directed on every path, for what needs to be done and what action is to be taken.
+A self-motivated team molds its path.
+They don’t need to be directed on every path for what needs to be done and what action should be taken.

-Although project managers are an essential component in the Agile process, they only play some role when it comes to architecture and design for a project.
+Although project managers are an essential component in the Agile process, they only play some role in the architecture and design of a project.

 Principle 12: Inspect & Adapt

-This is an important principle of Agile Project Management.
-The team should, on a regular interval should reflect on how to become more productive and adjust its behavior accordingly.
-If there is a smart way to move the project forward, then the team should implement those adjustments.
+This is an essential principle of Agile Project Management.
+The team should, a regular interval should, reflect on how to become more productive and adjust its behavior accordingly.
+If there is a smart way to move the project forward, the team should implement those adjustments.

 Conclusion